Wakefern Food Corporation: Cooperative overview

 Wakefern supplies all of its members' ShopRite stores as well as the Price Rite and Fresh Grocer chains, and Dearborn Market.
 In July 2007, the cooperative announced that for the first time it was offering its wholesale services to third-party supermarket operators, in the Northeastern United States and other areas of the country.
 Since then, Wakefern has announced deals to supply the Gristedes and Morton Williams chains of supermarkets in the New York City area, Heinen's Fine Foods chain in Ohio, as well as The Market Place in Bermuda.

 Wakefern also provides its members' stores with services such as computer services, insurance, advertising, marketing, merchandising and procurement.

 Member stores include the publicly traded Village Super Market.

-Wakefern currently has a total of seven warehouses in New Jersey and Pennsylvania.
+As of 2023, Wakefern has a total of seven warehouses in New Jersey and Pennsylvania.